Yash-Singh1/lolcode-console/README.md

 # `lolcode-console`

-Chrome Extension to add a Chrome DevTools Console to write code in the `lolcode` language.
+Chrome Extension to add a Chrome DevTools Console to write code in the LOLCODE language.